General Agentic Planning Through Simulative Reasoning with World Models: Experiments

-A distinguishing feature of web agents is the ability to gather live information (e.g., flights, stock prices, social media) not present in the training data of foundation models due to its rapid update~\citep{yoran2024assistantbench}.
-For many questions (e.g., the price of the earliest flight tomorrow), LLMs without such grounding often result in hallucinations (see Figure~\ref{fig:chatgpt-kayak-example} for an example).
-In practice, however, obtaining the information is challenging, as many websites are very complex and difficult to navigate (e.g., execute a flight search query on a travel website and filter through the results), which calls for superb reasoning skills on the part of the agent.
+The first task category evaluates the agent's ability to navigate a complex, partially-observable state space under compositional constraints.
+This is a general challenge that arises whenever an agent must satisfy multiple simultaneous requirements while interacting with a complex interface, whether it be navigating a travel website, configuring a manufacturing system, or operating a scientific instrument.
+We instantiate this category using flight search on live travel websites: the agent must execute a search query satisfying a list of constraints (e.g., one-way, from New York to Los Angeles, departing after 6 PM) and return a valid result.
+This demands multi-step reasoning and precise constraint handling in a dynamic, partially observable environment.
+For many such questions, LLMs without environment grounding often hallucinate answers (see Figure~\ref{fig:chatgpt-kayak-example} for an example), underscoring the need for agents that can interact with live interfaces rather than relying on parametric knowledge alone.

-\paragraph{Dataset} Due to the lack of benchmarks for complex website navigation on the open internet, we created our own dataset using flight search as an example, since it is an important part of travel planning, a major use case for web agents.
-We formulate flight search as the user asking for a flight satisfying a list of constraints (e.g., one-way, from New York to Los Angeles), and the agent operating a flight search engine to find such a flight and returning it to the user.
-To evaluate the agent's reasoning ability, we further produce questions with varying number of constraints by iteratively adding to the list, which enables a counterfactual analysis that controls for the confounding effect of specific constraint configurations (e.g., an agent with perfect reasoning should still be able to answer the same question with one more constraint; an agent of rote memorization will likely fail when the question changes slightly).
+\paragraph{Dataset} Existing benchmarks~\cite{he2024webvoyagerbuildingendtoendweb} have contributed valuable infrastructure for evaluating web agents in diverse real-world settings.
+However, these datasets are primarily constructed through self-instruct–based task generation followed by human verification, which, while ensuring breadth and realism, offers limited control over task structure and constraint complexity.
+Therefore, the resulting tasks may follow distributions favored by the language model used for generation, making it difficult to systematically assess how an agent’s reasoning performance scales with task difficulty or compositional complexity.
+To address this limitation, we introduce FlightQA, a dataset designed for controlled and scalable evaluation of reasoning robustness in live web environments.
+We focus on flight search, a representative real-world use case that requires multi-step reasoning and precise constraint handling.
+In this setup, the user requests a flight satisfying a list of constraints (e.g., one-way, from New York to Los Angeles), and the agent must operate an online flight search interface to locate and return a valid option.
+To systematically evaluate the agent's reasoning ability, we construct questions with varying number of constraints by iteratively adding to the list, which enables a type of \textit{counterfactual analysis} that controls for the confounding effect of specific constraint configurations.
+For instance, an agent capable of robust reasoning should succeed when an additional constraint is added to an existing query, whereas one relying on rote memorization will likely fail.